Ontario Tourism Blog

 Sugarbush at the Log Farm (Ottawa)

-Starts early March
+Dates: Starts early March

 Learn how maple syrup is made through a special hands-on experience, taste maple taffy, take a wagon ride out to the sugarbush and walk through the trails of the sugar maples.
 Step back in time at the pioneer farmhouse for a guided tour and see what family life would have been like in the 1860s.
 When you’re done, make your way to the main farmyard where you can feed and meet tons of farm animals!